Quick Answer

 - Spousal IRAs are permitted when filing jointly if combined earned income covers both contributions.

-- Roth: after-tax in, tax-free qualified distributions (5-year clock plus age 59.5, death, disability, or first-time home); principal withdrawable anytime tax- and penalty-free under ordering rules.
+- Roth: after-tax in, tax-free qualified distributions (5-year clock plus age 59.5, death, disability, or first-time home purchase up to $10,000); principal withdrawable anytime tax- and penalty-free under ordering rules.

 - Doctrines: constructive receipt sets when the employee is taxed (when received or freely available); economic benefit can trigger tax earlier if a current benefit exists; on employer insolvency, participants are general creditors with no priority.